kaiiyer/kaiiyer/README.md

 #### I'm currently exploring the ~~trends in the Cyber Market~~ Anime World

-✨ I’m an Infosec developer :zap: I love breaking the limits with smart work.
+✨ I’m an Infosec dev :zap:

  - 🌱 I attend **hackathons** and speak about trending technologies.